python/devguide/getting-started/setup-building.rst

     ./emsdk/emsdk activate 4.0.5
     source ./emsdk/emsdk_env.sh

+Updating the Emscripten compiler version often causes breakages.
+For the best compatibility, use the Emscripten version suggested in the cpython repository in `Tools/wasm/README.md`.

 Building for Emscripten requires doing a cross-build where you have a *build* Python to help produce an Emscripten build of CPython.
 This means you build CPython twice: once to have a version of Python for the build system to use and